Funded by the National Science Foundation (NSF), the Computer Science Education Repository provides links to

 We will continue to add to this collection.

 What are your collection methods?

 We have had several people assigned to the team who are identifying articles within each venue and to determine if an article meets the pre-defined criteria: Does the article: 1) Describe or evaluate a computing activity or process 2) That targets K-12 participants (students or teachers) and 3) Is designed to teach computing or computational thinking?

 For some articles, determining whether all 3 criteria were met was very clear.
-Other times, we had to rely upon our experience and our goals for the repository (as well as additional research goals) to determine whether or not the article should be included in the repository.
+Other times, we had to rely upon our experience and our goals for the repository (as well as additional research goals) to determine whether or not the article should be included.

 For additional information about the process, please contact us.

 A dedicated team of researchers and research assistants put forth countless hours creating and maintaining this site.
 If you are using the repository for publishable research or papers, we ask that you please acknowledge the assistance you received by using it (in addition to appropriately citing the papers referenced within the repository).